-Given the increasing use of TDF/FTC as pre-exposure prophylaxis (PrEP) in HIV-negative individuals,26-28 early infection may be diagnosed in some patients while they are taking TDF/FTC for PrEP.
-In this setting, resistance testing should be performed; however, as described above, use of a pharmacologically boosted PI (e.g., boosted DRV) and FTC plus either TDF or TAF-or DTG and FTC plus either TDF or TAF remain reasonable treatment options pending resistance testing results (see What to Start).
+Given the increasing use of TDF/FTC as pre-exposure prophylaxis (PrEP) in HIV-negative individuals,28-30 early infection may be diagnosed in some patients while they are taking TDF/FTC for PrEP.
+In this setting, drug resistance testing should be performed; however, as described above, use of a boosted PI (e.g., boosted DRV) or DTG plus TDF/FTC or TAF/FTC remain reasonable treatment options pending resistance testing results, while keeping in mind the caveats discussed above concerning DTG use among patients who are pregnant or of childbearing potential (see also What to Start).